tjdwill/cpp-notes/basics/static-initialization-order.md

 ## Variables

 First, let's review variables for a bit.
-I took my knowledge for granted, but thinking about variables requires some precision in C++.
-For instance, I mistakenly believed that global variables are only variables defined at file scope.
+I thought I understood variables, but thinking about them requires more precision in C++.
+For instance, I mistakenly believed that global variables are only those variables defined at file scope.
 This is not the case.
 More accurately, any variable that is declared/defined outside of a function is a global variable.
 Meaning, a global variable lives in *namespace* scope (including the global namespace, a.k.a file scope).

 This is important because **global variables have [static storage duration](https://en.cppreference.com/w/cpp/language/storage_duration.html)**;